 Pubs, restaurants and cafes with a focus on local fare

-Look out for pubs in the New Forest and also restaurants in the New Forest that feature the New Forest Marque – indicating that they have a strong emphasis on fresh, local produce.
-The restaurants at Burley Manor Hotel, Lime Wood Hotel, The Pig and Careys Manor are just some of the hotels that have this accreditation.
+Look out for pubs in the New Forest and also restaurants in the New Forest that feature local produce on their menus.
+Lime Wood Hotel, The Pig and Careys Manor are just some of the local restaurants that feature local produce in their dishes.
 Discover seasonal dishes and tempting treats using the best of New Forest produce.

 Many of our cafes will make their cakes on the premises and look out for New Forest Ice Cream which is made in Lymington, it’s available from lots of the ice cream kiosks around the national park.
 The toughest thing will be deciding which flavour you want to go for!